Estang: Other minor heritage buildings

 This was the chapel of the former convent of the Daughters of Mary, built at the behest of the Du Cor de Duprat family.
 This religious community led to the creation of a private primary school (an 1854 survey mentions 75 girls and one teacher).
 The school was founded in 1853 and still existed in 1903, but the Marianists were subsequently forced to withdraw due to the government decree against religious education.

 The building is now demolished, and the adjoining chapel is in a state of imminent ruin.
 The entrance is overgrown with brambles, and ivy clings to the cracks.

-At the entrance to the aforementioned chapel, a beautiful wrought-iron cross, which has stood for over a century and a half, rests on a stone base.
+At the entrance to the aforementioned chapel, a wrought-iron cross, which has stood for over a century and a half, rests on a stone base.
 It was erected there in memory of a mission that took place in the parish in 1854.
 It is adorned with vine branches bearing bunches of grapes and leaves (made of cast iron).
 At the center of the cross: rays of the sun, a crown of thorns, and a lamb resting on the Book of Revelation.